kbond/ControllerUtil/README.md

 ### FlashRedirect

-To redirect your response to another route and add a flash message, return the `Zenstruck\ControllerUtil\FlashRedirect` object.
+To redirect to another route and add a flash message, return the `Zenstruck\ControllerUtil\FlashRedirect` object.

 ```php